Xeeynamo/Xe.BinaryMapper/README.md

 The entire de-serialization happens in `BinaryMapping.ReadObject`, which accepts the following parameters:

-* `Stream` / `BinaryReader`: A readable stream where the content will be read from.
+* `Stream`: A readable stream where the content will be read from.

-* `T item` / `object item`: An existing object where all the serializable properties will be populated by the read content.
+* `T item`: An existing object where all the serializable properties will be populated by the read content.
 If no item is specified, an instance of `T` will be created as long as the constructor's class is parameterless. (optional)

 * `int baseOffset`: The absolute position in the stream where the read will start. (optional)